-DECISION-MAKING AND MANAGEMENT
+9. PRINCIPLE THREE: DECISION-MAKING AND MANAGEMENT

 Decision-making is the most important activity undertaken by Council.
-Effective decision making processes will increase the likelihood that the decisions themselves will be in the best interests of the entire community.
+Effective decision making processes increases the likelihood that the decisions themselves will be in the best interests of the entire community.

-The City will have an effective and efficient strategic planning process in place, and processes to ensure that Council Plans are properly implemented.
+The City has an effective and efficient strategic planning process in place, and processes to ensure that Council Plans are properly implemented.

-The CEO will ensure that Council receives quality and timely reports with all the necessary information, options and clear recommendations, including financial impacts and any associated risks.
+A responsibility of the CEO is to ensure that Council receives quality and timely reports with all the necessary information, options and clear recommendations, including financial impacts and any associated risks.